weecology/lab-manual/Computer-Setup-for-Mac.md

 3. In the upper right hand corner, click on the green "New" button.

 4. In this page, name the repo, preferably something short and succinct that uniquely describes the project.
+Also, there should be no spaces in repository names.
+If the name consists of multiple words, separate them by an underscore, dash, or camel case, e.g., mammal_community_dynamics, mammal-community-dynamics, MammalCommunityDynamics.

 5. Select if the repo will be public or private.
 Keep in mind that you have a limited number of private repos for free, so most of your repos will likely be public.
 Having your research publicly available also makes for better science.